Missed a couple of weeks due to stuff, so this is a bit of a dump of the last fortnight or so.

 The Cipher: Ice-T. This is a wiiiidde ranging interview that really captures why you should respect Ice-T. Like, I’ve never been the biggest fan of his music – couldn’t really name more than a handful of songs off the top of my head – but listening to this interview made me want to go back and listen to more Ice-T. Despite currently only owning Power, I have been a longtime fan of Ice-T the man, and that’s solidified after this.
 Go listen.

 About that massive new dinosaur found in Egypt and the team behind it, specifically that the women who helped unearth it had never been away from home before..
 That’s quite a first excursion.

 My daughter is very excited about the prospect of a dinosaur bigger than Argentinosaurus (her long-standing favourite of all the dinosaurs).
 Still hoping she’ll have a dinosaur named after her one day.

 This post about Artwork Personalization at Netflix, about how they decide which thumbnail from a show to display to a user, based on previous viewing habits.
+(Which, apparently they’ve been doing for a while now).
 It’s a very detailed explanation of something that had never really occurred to me before but makes perfect sense now that I know about it.
 Really interesting to consider the impact of this level of personalisation and guiding users down a path.

 This hefty read on NYT – The Follower Factory – a fascinating deep dive into twitter bots, buying followers, all that mess.
 Also, it’s very well put together; a delight of an internet page, with all sorts of scrolly treats.